Nonprofit One-Pager: Helpful Tips + Templates

 • A clear next step (your call to action)

 Think of it as the door-opener, not the full tour.
+Its job is to make someone want to know more, not to replace every other piece of communication you have.

-Pro tip: Sometimes, a two-pager works even better.
+Pro tip: Sometimes a two-pager works even better.
 If your programs are more complex or you need space for both a story and stats, stretching to two pages is totally fine.
 Just keep the same rules: concise, clear, and scannable.

 Gold and black nonprofit one-pager showcasing donor-advised fund options, community giving, and values-based philanthropy in the East Bay.